tusharsadhwani/blog/src/pages/post/builtins.md

   1024
   ```

-- `round` returns a number rounded to the given decimal precision
+- `round` returns a number rounded to the given decimal precision:

   ```python
   >>> import math